hoytech/quadrable/README.md

 ### quadb exportProof

-This command constructs an encoded proof for the supplied keys against the current head, and then prints it to standard output:
+This command constructs an encoded proof for the supplied keys against the current head, and then prints it to standard output.
+Here we are generating a hexadecimal proof for two values, `key1` and `no such key`:

     $ quadb exportProof --hex -- key1 "no such key"
     0x0000030e42f327ee3cfa7ccfc084a0bb68d05eb627610303012a67afbf1ecd9b0d32fa0568656c6c6f0201b5553de315e0edf504d9150af82dafa5c4667fa618ed0a6f19c69b41166c55100b42b6393c1f53060fe3ddbfcd7aadcca894465a5a438f69c87d790b2299b9b201a030ffe62a3cecb0c0557a8f4c2d648c7407bb5e90e2bd490e97e3447a0d4c081b7400